Physical Barriers To Communication

 Two people trying to communicate through a thick glass barrier using phones.

-Physical Barriers of Communication
+Example of Physical Barriers in Communication

 Noise